-The torta paesana is a typical dessert from the Lecco, Monza, and Brianza areas of Lombardy.
-It is a humble dessert prepared with dried or fresh fruit, which is used to obtain a natural sugar base.
-Back in the day, sugar was a rarity, and it was found only in the pantries of the upper classes.
-As a result, this cake contains very little added sugar, making it healthier yet delicious.
+Torta paesana is a delicious typical dessert from the Lecco, Monza, and Brianza areas of Lombardy, in the north of Italy.
+It is a humble dessert prepared with dried or fresh fruit, which is used to obtain a natural sweet flavor that is rich and inviting.

-Today the torta paesana is mostly consumed as a dessert, but in the past, it sometimes replaced the actual meal and was also served on special occasions such as holidays or anniversaries.
-At Christmas and Easter, therefore, it was found on the tables of the poorer classes.
+Today the torta paesana is mostly consumed as a dessert, but in the past it was sometimes eaten instead of a full meal.
+It was also often served on special occasions, such as holidays like Christmas and Easter, where it could be found on the tables of the masses.

 I made this recipe for the first time years ago as it was one of the recipes included in the Nonna Box Lombardy Box.
 I was surprised by its simple yet delicious taste using stale bread and just a few ingredients.

 For US measurements, look down in the recipe card.